Endotrivial modules for finite groups via homotopy theory: Varying the collection of subgroups

+The proof of Proposition~\ref{pruninglemma} is not hard, but is postponed to \S\ref{pruningproof-subsec} to not interrupt the flow.
+We move on to draw consequences, starting with Symonds' theorem, `Webb's conjecture' \cite[Conj.~4.2]{webb87survey}, on the contractibility of the orbit space of the $p$--subgroup complex, used in the proofs of Theorems~\ref{limitformula} and \ref{carlsonthevenazconj}.
+To get minimal assumptions on the collection $\calC$, rather than just closed under passage to $p$--overgroups, we make a forward reference Lemma~\ref{overgroupslemma}, allowing us to remove non-$p$--radical subgroups. \begin{prop}[\cite{symonds98}] If $G$ is a finite group and $\calC$ a non-empty collection of $p$--subgroups, closed under passage to $p$--radical overgroups, then $|\calC|/G$ is contractible. \end{prop} \begin{proof} By Lemma~\ref{overgroupslemma} $|\calC|$ is $G$--homotopy equivalent to $|\bar \calC|$ where $\bar \calC$ is obtained by adding all $p$--overgroups of subgroups in $\calC$.
+We may thus without restriction assume that $\calC$ is closed under passage to all $p$--overgroups, as $G$--homotopy equivalences induce homotopy equivalences on $G$--orbit spaces.

-We also derive Webb's conjecture as a consequence of Proposition~\ref{pruninglemma}. \begin{prop}[\cite{symonds98}] If $G$ is a finite group and $\calC$ a non-empty collection of $p$--subgroups, closed under passage to $p$--radical $p$--overgroups, then $|\calC|/G$ is contractible. \end{prop} \begin{proof} First note that by Proposition~\ref{propagating}\eqref{reduce-to-rad} we may, without restriction, assume that $\calC$ is closed under passage to all $p$--overgroups, not just $p$--radical ones.
-If $\calC$ just consists of all Sylow $p$--subgroups, then the claim amounts exactly to Sylow's theorem.
-We will prove the claim in general by seeing that contractibility is preserved under adding conjugacy classes of subgroups in order of decreasing size.
-We can also assume that the claim is true for all groups $G$ of strictly smaller order.
-So suppose $\calC'$ is obtained from $\calC$ this way, by adding all $G$--conjugates of a subgroup $P$.
-We can also assume that $P$ is non-trivial, since otherwise the claim is clear, since $\calC$ is equivariantly contractible to the trivial subgroup in that case.
+If $\calC$ consists of just all Sylow (i.e., maximal) $p$--subgroups, then the claim amounts exactly to the part of Sylow's theorem saying that these subgroups are all conjugate.
+We will prove the claim in general by seeing that contractibility is preserved under adding conjugacy classes of subgroups in order of decreasing size, using Proposition~\ref{pruninglemma}(1b) by an induction on the size of the group: Suppose the claim is true for all groups $G$ of strictly smaller order, and that $\calC$ is obtained from $\calC'$ by adding $G$--conjugates of a subgroup $P$ this way.
+We can also assume that $P$ is non-trivial, since otherwise the claim is clear, as $\calC$ is equivariantly contractible to the trivial subgroup in that case.

-The top right-hand corner in the pushout square for $|\calC'|/G$ in Proposition~\ref{pruninglemma} becomes $|\calC_{>P}|/W$, for $W =N_G(P)/P$.
-But $|\calC_{>P}|$ $W$--deformation retracts onto $|\calS_p(W)|$ via the contraction $Q \mapsto N_Q(P)/P$ (cf. e.g.\ \cite[Prop.~6.1]{quillen78}).
-Now the space is $|\calS_p(W)|/W$ is contractible by our induction hypothesis, recalling that $W$ is of smaller order since $P$ is non-trivial and is $\calS_p(W)$ non-empty since we have already added the Sylow $p$--subgroups. \end{proof}
+Now consider the pushout square of Proposition~\ref{pruninglemma}(1b): The top left-hand corner becomes $|\calC_{>P}|/W$, for $W =N_G(P)/P$.
+But $|\calC_{>P}|$ has a $W$--equivariant deformation retraction onto $|\calS_p(W)|$ via $Q \mapsto N_Q(P)/P$, as observed by Quillen \cite[Prop.~6.1]{quillen78} (see also Lemma~\ref{overgroupslemma}).
+But $|\calS_p(W)|/W$ is contractible by our induction hypothesis, observing that $W$ is of smaller order since $P$ is non-trivial and that $\calS_p(W)$ is non-empty as we have already added the Sylow $p$--subgroups.
+Hence $|\calC'|/G \to |\calC|/G$ is a homotopy equivalence, and we conclude that the claim is true for all collections $\calC$ as in the proposition, proving the claim for $G$. \end{proof}